PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `reconciled_static_shape_mutations` counter additionally covers parameter, operator-option, and tensor-metadata writes without another graph traversal.

-Strict characterization retains the unconditional call but requires `include_mutation_count=True` and a future `_very_late_broadcast_static_shape_stats` target.
-It fixes the captured broadcast-repair predecessor and following tensor-count boundary and forbids a new guard or consumer.
+The unconditional call now requests `include_mutation_count=True` and retains `_very_late_broadcast_static_shape_stats`.
+The captured broadcast-repair predecessor and following tensor-count boundary remain fixed.
+No new guard or consumer is introduced.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production